robleroni/Puerro/docs/03-Virtual-DOM.md

 `;
 ```

-The virtual DOM solves this problem of needing to frequently update the DOM.
+The virtual DOM solves the problem of needing to frequently update the DOM.
 It is not an official specification, but rather a new method of interfacing with the DOM.
 It can be thought of as an abstraction or copy of the DOM.

 Basically, the virtual DOM is just a regular JavaScript object representing HTML markup.
 It can be manipulated freely and frequently without using the DOM API.
 Whenever needed, it can execute the specific changes it needs to make to the original DOM.